vendelael/vendelael.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.A. in Economics, University of Maryland, Baltimore County
+* B.A. in Geography and Environmental Systems, University of Maryland, Baltimore County

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2022: Sponsored Projects Accountant Intern
-  * Github University
+  * Johns Hopkins University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+  * Duties included: Invoicing for Johns Hopkins departments and sponsored projects.
+Facilitating the creation and organization of new sponsor requests for the\nSponsored Projects and Shared Services department.

+* Spring 2021: Unergraduate Researcher
-  * Github University
+  * University of Maryland, Baltimore County
+  * Geography and Environmnental Systems Department
   * Duties included: Merging pull requests
   * Supervisor: Professor Hub